Why do Fibroids Cause an Enlarged Uterus?

-Why do Fibroids Cause an Enlarged Uterus?The uterus is designed to expand to accommodate a growing baby.
+The uterus is designed to expand to accommodate a growing baby.
 When fibroids develop, the uterus enlarges in response to fibroid growth.
 Some women notice a distended abdomen similar to pre-menstrual bloating.
 Others experience expansion as big as a full term pregnancy.

 Occasionally, an enlarged uterus may be the result of Adenomyosis, a disease which mimics fibroids.
 Adenomyosis can be diagnosed with biopsy and imaging studies.

-Can the Uterus Shrink Back?When fibroids are removed by surgery (Myomectomy) or are shrunk by Uterine Fibroid Embolization, the uterus will often return to normal size.
-Unfortunately, Myomectomy can damage the uterine lining, impairing fertility.
+When fibroids are removed by surgery (Myomectomy) or are shrunk by Uterine Fibroid Embolization, the uterus will often return to a much smaller size.
+Unfortunately, Myomectomy can damage the uterine lining or cause scar tissue which impairs fertility.
 There is also a high possibility of fibroid re-growth.